Things to do for Easter in Lancaster, PA

 Sight & Sound Theatres® | Check website for performance schedule

 Jesus is the musical stage adventure about the most famous person to ever walk the earth, and the everyday people whose lives changed forever.
-This new performance, opening in March, is the perfect show to see with your family to celebrate Easter.
+This is the perfect show to see with your family to celebrate Easter.

 AACA Easter Egg Hunt